 - Help set up, cook, serve or clean up after the breakfast.

 - Donate money (in person or click on the link), gently used clothing, diapers, lightly worn shoes, linens, blankets coats, new toys, or candy.
 100% goes to those in need.
 Post and Ship will be happy to collect items if you drop them off there (beside Dolce Mami, across from FedEx).

-- Help pack the food into packets—the week before Christmas.
+- Help pack the food into packets—the two weeks before Christmas.

 - Help us load the trucks and deliver the goodies on December 24th!
 This is, of course, the most fun and a terrific tradition with friends and family.